Visions & New Beginnings

 Highlights of 2023

 Numerous Viennese institutions have taken the landmark anniversary as a golden opportunity to explore the topic of the World's Fair.
-An early highlight will set the ball rolling at the Prater in spring 2023, when Panorama Vienna, a special new exhibition venue modeled on the original Rotunda building, opens.
+A highpoint is due in late summer 2023 in the Prater, when Panorama Vienna, a special new exhibition venue modeled on the original Rotunda building, opens.
 Standing 34 meters tall, inside it will display images that can only be fully appreciated as a panorama.

 The 150th anniversary is also providing food for thought at the capital's galleries and museums: temporary exhibition Women at Work.
 150 Years of the Women’s Pavilion at the Vienna World’s Fair will set the tone at the Vienna Museum of Technology.
 The Weltmuseum Wien, which has always had a room dedicated to the 1873 World's Fair, will also be running a special program to mark the anniversary.
 Meanwhile, at the MAK - Museum of Applied Arts a pair of exhibitions refer to 1873.
 The first explores the interest in Orientalism which was sparked by the Vienna World's Fair, while the other celebrates the work of one of Vienna’s most venerated traditional manufacturers J. & L. Lobmeyr.
 A prominent fixture at the 1873 World's Fair, the renowned crystal glass maker also had the privilege of providing various exhibition pieces for the Imperial Pavilion.
 Coincidentally, Lobmeyr is celebrating its 200th anniversary in 2023.
 In recognition of yet another jubilee, the city is marking 150 years of Vienna’s water supply with numerous events.